 Zen broadband review

-WE wonder whether Zen has a trophy room big enough for all their awards.
+WE wonder whether Zen have a trophy room big enough for all their awards.

 Consistently scoring best place positions in poll after poll, there's no doubt that Zen are one of the UK's most reliable and well-liked broadband providers.